“Germany needs to become aware of it’s global role” – Interview with Africa correspondent Simone Schlindwein

 Earthbeat Foundation: We closely collaborate with a partner community in Uganda.
 What is the political situation there?

-Earthbeat Foundation: You grew up in the Black Forest.
-Now you live in Uganda.
+Earthbeat Foundation: You grew up in the Black Forest/Germany.
+Now you live in Uganda since 10 years.
 With which image of Africa do we grow up in Germany and how does this collide with reality?

-Simone Schlindwein: Yes, I grew up in the Black Forest and have been living in Africa for 10 years now.
-Actually, the images do not collide because I have noticed that most Germans do not have an image of Africa.
-It is often limited to animal documentaires on television or reports about safaris in a national park.
+Simone Schlindwein: Actually, the images do not collide because I have noticed that most Germans do not have an image of Africa.
+It is often limited to animal documentaries on television or reports about safaris in a national park.
 And when reporting about Africa, it is usually about war and disaster.
 However, there is hardly any media coverage from Africa at all anymore that would give a more nuanced picture – partially due to the fact that many correspondents were withdrawn from Africa as a consequence of the financial crisis of the German media.
 Conversely, Africans get a lot of news coverage from Europe.
 This creates two worlds, though.
 What I see is that African countries are developing like all other countries, too.
 There is now a strong middle class and the internet has arrived.
 Africa is in the midst of globalization.
 Nevertheless, Africa does not matter to us in Europe.
 Sometimes we are better informed about countries on the other side of the globe than about our neighbors.
 This is scary, but ultimately the continuity of the old colonial policy, which until today lingers on in our perception of Africa.
 I hope that will change someday.
 Otherwise you will not get the migration crisis under control.

 Earthbeat Foundation: Do we underestimate Africa and, if so, in what way?